-Fast Charge Transfer between Iodide Ions and Delocalized Electron System on the Graphite Surface for Boosting Hydrogen Energy Production. just accepted by J. Mater.
+Fast Charge Transfer between Iodide Ions and Delocalized Electron System on the Graphite Surface for Boosting Hydrogen Production. just accepted by J. Mater.
 Chem.
 A

 Shih-Mao Peng,1 Shivaraj B. Patil,1 Chun-Chih Chang,2 Shu-Ting Chang,1 Yi-Chia Chen,1 Kuan-Chang Wu,1 Wei-Nien Su,3,4* Bing Joe Hwang,4,5,6* Di-Yan Wang1*